tonsky/FiraCode/README.md

 <img src="./extras/ligatures.png" width="754" height="1326">

-Fira Code comes with huge variety of arrows.
+Fira Code comes with a huge variety of arrows.
 Even better: you can make them as long as you like and combine start/middle/end fragments however you want!

 <img src="./extras/arrows.png" width="754" height="799">